 Please fill in as much of this form as possible and return it to us (preferably within 24 hours of the occurrence of the incident or disclosure).
-On completion, this form must be given to Bobby Childs, Lead Designated Safeguarding Officer, in a sealed envelope marked 'confidential' or sent by email to foundation@suttonunited.net.
+On completion, this form must be given to Mark Buetow, Designated Safeguarding Officer, in a sealed envelope marked 'confidential' or sent by email to safeguarding@suttonunited.net.
 All information will be treated in accordance with the Data Protection Act and Information Sharing Protocol.